-Surveys -- whether conducted on-line, by telephone or mail -- of the general public,
+Surveys -- of the general public,

 organizations, employees or specific user groups -- can be an important